History of Paris Saint-Germain FC: Continental heartbreak

-Fresh from three consecutive Europa League titles, Unai Emery was hired as PSG manager for the 2016–17 season.
-They impressed in the 2016 Trophée des Champions, routing Lyon 4–1, and while Cavani enjoyed a huge season in Ibrahimović's absence, a Monaco team led by Radamel Falcao, Bernardo Silva and Kylian Mbappé charged to the league title and ended PSG's four-year streak.
-PSG settled the score with Monaco in the 2017 Coupe de la Ligue final, beating them 4–1, later won the 2017 Coupe de France final against Angers, and defeated Barcelona 4–0 in the first leg of their round of 16 Champions League tie in Paris.
-It was hailed as one of the best European performances in recent memory.
-However, PSG crumbled 6–1 at the Camp Nou, with Barça scoring three goals in the final seven minutes in the biggest comeback in the history of the competition, known as La Remontada.
+Fresh from three consecutive Europa League titles, Unai Emery was appointed PSG manager ahead of the 2016–17 season.
+The club won the 2016 Trophée des Champions with a 4–1 victory over Lyon, but saw its four-year Ligue 1 title streak ended by a Monaco side led by Radamel Falcao, Bernardo Silva and Kylian Mbappé charged to the league title and ended PSG's four-year streak.
+PSG responded by winning the 2017 Coupe de la Ligue final, beating Monaco 4–1, and the 2017 Coupe de France final, and produced one of the finest European performances in its history with a 4–0 victory over Barcelona in the Champions League round of 16.
+However, the club suffered a 6–1 defeat in the return leg at the Camp Nou, becoming the victim of the competition's most famous comeback, known as La Remontada.